axelhahn/cronwrapper/readme.md

 But what the additional wrapper does:

-* The wrapper fetches any output of stdout + stderr and creates a log file with a name based on the started script (remark: you can override the naming with the 3rd parameter).
+* The wrapper fetches any output of stdout + stderr and creates a log file with a name based on the started script (remark: you can override the naming with a 3rd parameter).
-  Do not try to keep silent anymore: write as many output as you want, write the output that you can understand the execution!
+  Do not try to keep silent anymore: write as many output as you want!
+Write the output that you can understand the execution!
 * The wrapper logs  a few things by itself:
   * the started command
   * starting time
   * ending time
-  * ... and having these: the execution time
+  * ... and if having them: the execution time
   * the exitcode of the command/ script;
     This means: be strinct like all commands do!
 Write your cronjob script that ends with exitcode 0 if it is successful and quit with non-zero if any